 Once the drfit function has been successfully called and the result assigned a name (rXY in this case), dose-response plots for the fitted data can easily be created using the drplot function.
-The following example produces a single graph (overlay=TRUE) with the fitted dose-response curves and raw data (dtype="raw") for all substances and fitted models in dataframes XY and rXY using color (bw=FALSE).
-Additionally, the scatter of the responses in control experiments can be displayed, by setting the argument ctype to "std" or "conf": as shown in Figure 3.
+The following example produces a single graph (overlay=TRUE) with the fitted dose-response curves and raw data with standard deviation bars for all substances and fitted models in dataframes XY and rXY using color (bw=FALSE) as shown in Figure 3.